Dendrocalamus sinicus

 Dendrocalamus sinicus, the dragon bamboo, is a gigantic clumping bamboo native to Yunnan Province of China and to Laos.
 It has the largest culms of any known species of bamboo; up to 36 cm wide with culm walls up to 6 cm thick and the culm up to 46 m height.
 Each culm can weigh up to 450 kg apiece.
 A plant eventually consists of about one hundred culms.
-This species was unknown to mainstream science prior to 1980, although well known to the citizens of Yunnan and Laos for centuries.
+The species was first reported in 1982.